nicholascowan/twelvedata-java-client/README.md

 ## Publishing

 This project is automatically published to both Maven Central and GitHub Package Registry when a new release is created.
-For detailed publishing instructions, see [PUBLISHING.md](PUBLISHING.md).

 ## Version Management